Construction Timber Prices: Cost Per m³, Types & Building Uses

 What Is Construction Timber?

 Construction timber refers to wood used in framing, roofing, flooring, and structural components of buildings.
 It includes both structural and non-structural timber types.
+In most residential projects, you'll encounter it as the studs inside your walls, the joists under your floors, or the rafters forming your roof structure.

 Factors Affecting Construction Timber Prices